-Outfall Number Latitude Longitude 001 29.876663 N 97.737002 W
+Outfall Number Latitude Longitude 001 30.527207 N 96.232964 W

-The treated effluent will be discharged to Clear Fork Plum Creek, thence to Plum Creek in Segment No. 1810 of the Guadalupe River Basin.
-The unclassified receiving water use is high aquatic life use for Clear Fork Plum Creek.
-The designated uses for Segment No. 1810 are primary contact recreation, aquifer protection, and high aquatic life use.
+The treated effluent will be discharged to an unnamed tributary of Peach Creek, thence to Peach Creek, thence to the Navasota River Below Lake Limestone in Segment No. 1209 of the Brazos River Basin.

+The unclassified receiving water uses are minimal aquatic life use for unnamed tributary, and limited aquatic life use for Peach Creek.
+The designated uses for Segment No. 1209 are primary contact recreation, public water supply, and high aquatic life use.
 The effluent limitations in the draft permit will maintain and protect the existing instream uses.
 In accordance with 30 TAC § 307.5 and the TCEQ's Procedures to Implement the Texas Surface Water Quality Standards (June 2010), an antidegradation review of the receiving waters was performed.
 A Tier 1 antidegradation review has preliminarily determined that existing water quality uses will not be impaired by this permit action.
 Numerical and narrative criteria to protect existing uses will be maintained.
-A Tier 2 review has preliminarily determined that no significant degradation of water quality is expected in Clear Fork Plum Creek, which has been identified as having high aquatic life use.
-Existing uses will be maintained and protected.
+This review has preliminarily determined that no water bodies with exceptional, high, or intermediate aquatic life uses are present within the stream reach assessed; therefore, no Tier 2 degradation determination is required.
+No significant degradation of water quality is expected in water bodies with exceptional, high, or intermediate aquatic life uses downstream, and existing uses will be maintained and protected.
 The preliminary determination can be reexamined and may be modified if new information is received.